EduardoZepeda/go-web-crawler/README.md

 This crawler was inspired by [scanning-26-million-domains-for-exposed-env-files](https://hackernoon.com/scanning-26-million-domains-for-exposed-env-files) article.
 It uses concurrency to crawl a list of domains and check for exponsed .env and .git uris, in plain or www subdomains.

+This project uses Go 1.19.
+Maybe I'll add a Docker file later.

-## Usage
+## Quickstart

+### You need a file with urls

 You need a file with domain names separated by newlines.
-Default file name is *urls.txt*
+Default file name is *urls.txt* at the root of the project.

 ```bash
 example.org